Lonely (Justin Bieber and Benny Blanco song): Commercial performance

 "Lonely" debuted at number one on the Canadian Hot 100 issued for October 31, 2020.
 Music Canada certified the song 2× platinum.
 On the US Billboard Hot 100, it peaked at number 12; it earned a platinum certification from the Recording Industry Association of America (RIAA), which denotes one million units based on sales and track-equivalent on-demand streams.
-"Lonely" reached number 17 on the UK Singles Chart, and the British Phonographic Industry (BPI) certified it silver.
-In Australia, the song charted at number 11 and went platinum.
+"Lonely" reached number 17 on the UK Singles Chart, and the British Phonographic Industry (BPI) certified it gold.
+In Australia, the song charted at number 11 and went double platinum.
 It peaked at number 12 in New Zealand.
 "Lonely" peaked within the top five of national record charts, at number one in Hungary, Malaysia and Norway, number two in the Netherlands, number four in Denmark and Singapore, and number five in Portugal and Switzerland.
 The song received a gold certification in Italy, Norway, and Spain, as well as a double platinum certification in Portugal.